|2016 Champion's league|

 - Miguel Munoz and Manuel Sanchez Jr were chosen because of their importance and services to the club.
 Manuel Sanchez Sr missed out.
 Munoz was the captain for the first ever European Cup.

 - Pepe does not appear in many Real Madrid all-time list, but his performance in the last few seasons and his long service to club earned him a place in the honorable mention.
+However, it will be hard for him to break into the all-time team.
+The four centerbacks I have chosen were too good.

 - Amancio Amaro's goal won the 1966 European Cup.
 He was the hero of 1966.
 I took him ahead of Luis Figo, Michael Laudrup and Michel.